 Before any simulation with ICON can be started, the source code has to be translated into an executable program by compilation.
 The compilation translates the human readable source code into a machine-readable binary code.
 The binary code depends on the architecture of the machine which is used, whether it is a "parallel machine" with several processecors executing calculations for the same program or a "vector machine" that pipelines input to the computing unit or a mixed architecture.
 We describe the compiling on mistral.dkrz.de.
-Go into the main directory of the model (/work/mh0010/<course\account>/icon-aes-dev) and perform the following steps:
+Go into the main directory of the model (/work/mh1049/icon_course_2017/<course_account>/icon-aes) and perform the following commands:

 '''

-./configure --with-fortran=intel --enable-mtime-loop (\leftarrow)./build_command (\leftarrow)
+./configure --with-fortran=intel

+./build_command ←

 '''

 The first commando creates the Makefile that contains all commands for the compilation of the model.
 The configure script makes use of the content of the config directory where information about various computers is stored and uses the information of Makefile.in.
-On big computer platforms, a variety of compilers in different versions is available and can be activated by the module\load command.
+On big computer platforms, a variety of compilers in different versions is available and can be activated by the module_load command.
 Before the compilers can be used, you have to load them.
-In order to avoid this step, you can call build\command, a program generated during the configure procedure.
+In order to avoid this step, you can call build_command, a program generated during the configure procedure.
 This script loads all necessary modules and launches the make process.
 You can use several processors to compile the program in parallel.
-The -j n option to the make command inside the script build\command tells make to use n processors in the compilation (make -n n).
+The -j n option to the make command inside the script build_command tells make to use n processors in the compilation (make -n n).
 If no errors occur, the following executables are produced:

-''' icon-aes-dev/build/x86_64-unknown-linux-gnu/bin/icon icon-aes-dev/build/x86_64-unknown-linux-gnu/bin/grid_command '''
+''' icon-aes/build/x86_64-unknown-linux-gnu/bin/icon icon-aes/build/x86_64-unknown-linux-gnu/bin/grid_command '''

 The first executable is the ICON simulation program for atmosphere and ocean circulation.
-The second executable grid\command is a program to generate the various grids based on an icosahedron.
+The second executable grid_command is a program to generate the various grids based on an icosahedron.